Public Adjuster Illinois

 What is a bond?

-The Illinois Department of Insurance requires all Illinois PAs to post a $20,000 surety bond for the protection of their clients.
+The Illinois Department of Insurance requires all Illinois PAs to post a $20,000 surety bond to protect their clients.

-A public adjuster Illinois surety bond holds PAs accountable for the way their professional conduct.
-The state of Illinois will not issue public adjuster licensing until a bond is provided.
+A public adjuster Illinois surety bond holds PAs accountable for their professional conduct.
+Illinois will not issue public adjuster licensing until a bond is provided.

 According to the Illinois compiled statutes, this bond “shall be in favor of this State and shall specifically authorize recovery by the Director on behalf of any person in this State who sustained damages as the result of erroneous acts, failure to act, a conviction of fraud, or conviction of unfair practices in his or her capacity as a public adjuster.”